dpkristensen/globifest/documentation/project-format.md

 For each element, tags may be listed in bold at the top of the section:

-* Parent - This element must be a child of one of the following directives listed here; "Top" means it can be a top-level element of the file.
+* Parent - This element must be a child of one of the following directives listed here; "Top" means it must be a top-level element of the file.
 * Mandatory - This element must appear at least once within the block.
 * Multiple - One or more elements may appear in the same block.
 * Parameters - This block has parameter elements, which are documented in a related section.